andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 The three scopes of the GHG Protocol are used by organizations and companies to assess and report their direct and indirect contributions to greenhouse gas emissions.
 These emissions can be tracked over time, and ideally, as shown in Figure 8, there should be a steady decline in emissions year after year.

 ![EU reductions](I_1.8.png "Figure 1.8.
 The EU must reduce its climate impact by 55% by 2030, and reductions must continue in the future.
 In 2024, the EU countries' adopted climate policy was four percentage points too low.
 Source: dr.dk.)
 The ultimate goal is to reach zero CO2 emissions within a few decades, and even than we might have to bind additional CO2 from the atmosphere.
-The Europes growth strategy, the European Green Deal has a goal of becoming climate neutral by 2050 ([European Commission 2024b](https://reform-support.ec.europa.eu/what-we-do/green-transition_en)), but global ambitions are generally lower.
+Europe's growth strategy, the European Green Deal has a goal of becoming climate neutral by 2050 ([European Commission 2024b](https://reform-support.ec.europa.eu/what-we-do/green-transition_en)), but global ambitions are generally lower.
 It is worth recalling that the global community has previously succeeded in stopping a global environmental disaster when holes were discovered in the ozone layer around the Earth.
 This showed the possibility of establishing strong international cooperation.

 {id: climate-optimisim-pessimism}
 ### Climate pessimism and climate optimism